 The decision was announced by the Minister for Climate Change, Industry and Innovation Greg Combet and the Minister for Agriculture, Fisheries and Forestry Joe Ludwig today.

-Under the partnership between La Trobe and RMIT the precinct will be initially hosted at La Trobe’s R&D Park, adjacent to the Bundoora campus.
+Under the partnership between La Trobe and RMIT the precinct will be initially hosted at La Trobe’s Research and Innovation Precinct, adjacent to the Bundoora campus.
 La Trobe and RMIT are foundation members of the food precinct.

 Vice Chancellor Professor John Dewar said the partners were the logical choice for the precinct, given their location and expertise.